Fifteen fascinating facts about Stromness you may not know!

 11. A fossil found at the West Shore of Stromness went on to influence scientific thought.
 Hugh Miller was a stone-mason, geologist and theologian from Cromarty, and he regularly contributed his finds to the Stromness Museum.
 At the West Shore he found the oldest vertebrate remains discovered in Orkney; which can be seen to this day.
 His 1850 book about it; ‘Footsteps of the Creator or the Asterolepis of Stromness’ went on to have an influence on Darwin’s ‘The Origin of Species’!

 12. Fishing was always an important livelihood for the people of Stromness, but over the years this has evolved.
 The white fish industry has all but died out.
-Today in Stromness you will find fishermen catching brown crabs and lobsters to be processed and exported by the Orkney Fisherman’s Society, a co-operative group.
-Whelks are exported to Japan, Velvet and Green Crabs to Spain and clams are hand picked by divers.
+Today in Stromness you will find fishermen catching brown crabs and lobsters to be processed and exported by the Orkney Fishermen’s Society, a co-operative group.
+Whelks are exported to Japan, Velvet and Green Crabs to Spain and scallops are hand picked by divers.
 Many ex-fishing boats now take holidaying divers (around 4000 a year) to the wrecks of Scapa Flow.
 Many other boats in the harbour now serve the renewables industry.

 13. Stromness is famous for three food products which are distributed throughout the world.
 Stockan’s Oatcakes were started in 1969 after Jim Stockan retired from his family bakery and began making Oatcakes as a hobby.
 Oatcakes have proved to be such a success that five thousand boxes are now baked in a large factory in the north end of the town.
 The aroma that drifts through the Stromness from the factory is mouth-watering!

 Delicious Orkney Fudge was created by Jim Robertson following the lifting of rationing after the Second World War.
 Initially made in the former Commercial Hotel, Orkney Fudge then moved to a premises on Cairston Road, known locally as the Fudge Factory.
 These days the recipe has been passed to Argos Bakery and it’s popularity has not diminished.